Kainitiative/angling-club-manager/replit.md

 - Club news system with draft/publish workflow, pinning, and officer access
 - Internal notifications for membership approvals, COTM selection, and more
 - Club messaging system with direct messages and announcements
+- Club policies and constitution pages (text-based, editable by admins)

 ## Member Engagement Features
 - **Catch Logging**: Members can log their catches with species, weight, length, location, photos, and notes